Frequently Asked Questions

 Consult the Panels and Roundtables, Seminars and Workshops, and Digital Exhibits areas below to find out more.

-Only dissertation candidates are eligible to enroll in a seminar or workshop.
+Only graduate students working in the field and in their second year onward of their doctoral study are eligible to enroll in a seminar or workshop.
 Graduate students not verified can only audit seminars and workshops.
 Consult the Seminars and Workshops area below to find out how to get your status verified.
 Other Annual Meeting events are open to graduate students.

 Seminars and Workshops